jmyeoman/js101/lesson_6/tictactoe_notes.md

 7. refactor play again function to switch statement
 8. replay is repeating the trimmed value X
 9. Create empty squares array to check and give options if changing to spaces
-10. Use INITIALIZED_MARKER constant for spaces
+10. Use INITIALIZED_MARKER constant for spaces X
-11. Use HUMAN_ MARKER for X and COMPUTER_MARKER for O
+11. Use HUMAN_ MARKER for X and COMPUTER_MARKER for O X
+12.